 All of these stores are forced to ignore the underground development of a large and increasingly influential South Asian addition to the music scene in New York — Hindi-Hip Hop, Hindi film songs re-mixed with western dance music like House, Reggae, Ragga, and Jungle.

-Modern “Bhangra”, the late 1970’s U.K. spin-off of Modern Punjabi music or Duet Music, which is remixed with contemporary western music.
+Modern “Bhangra”, the late 1960/70’s U.K. spin-off of Modern Punjabi music or Duet Music, is remixed with contemporary western music.

 “The formula has changed because I believe the kids who listen to the music these days do not understand the words being spoken as much.
 We also didn’t have modern instruments in those days, it was basic and traditional tools like the tabla, dhol and baja not things like the keyboards, DAT tapes and synthesizers.”